-Due to the handmade process of our caftans, slight differences in color and texture are to be expected and celebrated.
+Due to the handmade process slight differences in color and texture are to be expected and highly celebrated.

-- Natural dyes bleed more easily than synthetic dyes, so be sure to always wash with like colors and always on cold.
+- Natural dyes color bleed more easily than synthetic dyes, so be sure to wash with like colors

-- Hang dry your caftan if possible, avoiding direct sunlight to prevent bleaching.
-This will help to preserve the fibers for longer.
-If you must use the dryer, we recommend using cold or the lowest heat setting possible.
+- Air dry when possible, avoiding direct sunlight.
+If you must use the dryer, we recommend the lowest heat setting possible.

-- We love the slightly wrinkled texture of cotton, but if you prefer a smoother look, we recommend using a steamer instead of direct ironing.
+- We love the slightly wrinkled texture of cotton, but if you prefer a smoother look use a steamer instead of ironing.
 You can also hang your caftan in the bathroom as you shower, allowing the steam to smooth wrinkles away.